David Hamilton's Memories ....

 Peter Ludkin (Norwich House 1962-67)

 I taught languages at CGS 1963-66 and am still in touch with Ann Peterkin (Classics), David Hilton (Geography) and Marilyn Cox (was widow of Dick Cox who taught Chemistry and who sadly died a long time ago.
 She is now remarried and is Marilyn Tindall and living in Australia).
-Ann Peterkin regularly is in touch with other teachers of the same vintage (Janice Norman - history, Susan Warne - maths, and Jackie XXX - sorry can't remember her name but she taught art).
+Ann Peterkin regularly is in touch with other teachers of the same vintage (Janice Norman - history, Susan Warne - maths, and Jackie Parkinson - Art.
 David Hilton 'lived in' and therefore was involved with College things.
 There are others that I believe Ann knows the whereabouts of.

 Wymondham College Remembered